vigata/codecbench/README.md

 CODECbench is a video codec comparison tool.
 It allows you to analyze how one video codec performs against another, or with itself using different settings

-You start by defining what stuff you want to analyze.
+You start by defining what is it you want to analyze.
 For example, let's compare how x265 performs with its different presets 'medium' and 'placebo'.
 For this we will create a JSON configuration like the following:

 ```javascript
 // we'll keep this on a file called x265bench.json